ygitore/vending-machine/README.md

-# vending-machine
+# Vending-Machine
 ## Description
-created application that allows users to login using google authentication
+created application that allows users login using google authentication.
+Once user is logged in they can see the details of snacks name, location, price and image in vending machine
 ### Technologies used
 * Html5, CSS3, Javascript
 * Firebase 7.2.3